peteroupc/peteroupc.github.io/graphicsapi.md

 There are several possibilities for "vertex blocks":

 - Each "vertex block" has eight `float` values: the x-, y-, and z-coordinates; the normal vector's X, Y, and Z components; and the texture coordinates (U and V).
 - Each "vertex block" has five `float` values: the x-, y-, and z-coordinates; and the two texture coordinates.
-This is for games that render only textured triangles.
+This is for games that render only textured triangles and calculate their own lighting.

 `state` is the 3-D graphics state, to be determined.
 This state will include the game's frame buffer, and possibly additional parameters yet to be determined.